 - Slides: Show all of the slides in your sermon document.

 - Handout: View your handout.
 If you have fill-in-the-blank words, you can show or hide answers in your handout.
-You can print this document from the Publish menu as shown below.
+You can print this document from the Export menu as shown below.

 - Question: View your question document.
-You can print this document from the Publish menu as shown below.
+You can print this document from the Export menu as shown below.